-Whilst Whittington Health appears slightly above the mean for both categories, this reflects a positive reporting culture and for severe harm an excess arises because as an integrated care organisation (ICO) we report numerous (although slowly reducing numbers of) community acquired grade three and four pressure ulcers - unlike a purely acute trust.
+Whilst Whittington Health appears slightly above the mean for both categories, this reflects a positive reporting culture and for severe harm an excess arises because as an ICO we report numerous (although slowly reducing numbers of) community acquired grade 3 and 4 pressure ulcers - unlike a purely acute trust.
 The NRLS does not have a separate category for ICOs.
 A higher rate of incident reporting was considered to be an indicator of higher quality by the Keogh review of hospital safety.

-The increased severe harm incidents are related to grade three and four pressure ulcers.
-There is a CQUIN target in 2013/14 (under Safety Thermometer CQUIN) to reduce the number of all grade two to four pressure ulcers acquired in both community and acute services tapering, to a 50 per cent drop by quarter four.
-This is monitored by the Trust's pressure ulcer committee.
+The increased severe harm incidents are related to grade 3 and 4 pressure ulcers.
+There is a CQUIN target in 2013/14 (under Safety Thermometer CQUIN) to reduce the number of all grade 2 - 4 pressure ulcers acquired in both community and acute services tapering, to a 50% drop by Quarter 4.
+This is monitored by the Trust Pressure Ulcer Committee.
 The target has been met between April and December 2013.

-We are very pleased that the most recent CQC Intelligent Monitoring Report raised the assessment of Whittington Health from risk band four to risk band six (the safest band).
+We are very pleased that the most recent CQC Intelligent Monitoring Report raised the assessment of Whittington Health from risk band 4 to risk band 6 (the safest band).

-This change was in part because the Indicator ID NRLS05 "Potential under-reporting of patient safety incidents" was no longer considered an 'elevated risk', as the current data reported to the CQC by the National Reporting and Learning Service had shown improvement.
+This change was in part because the Indicator ID NRLS05: "Potential underreporting of patient safety incidents" was no longer considered an 'elevated risk', because the current data reported to the CQC by the National Reporting and Learning Service had shown improvement.